kim-yomi/2k0d-asteria/README.md

 ## 📚 Curriculum-Aware Learning

-Ka-Dunong is grounded in the DepEd K–12 curriculum across Grade 1–12.
+Ka-Dunong is grounded in the DepEd K–12 curriculum and aligned with the Most Essential Learning Competencies (MELCs), ensuring that tutoring sessions, practice activities, and progress tracking reflect the competencies students are expected to master in school.

 Supported learning areas include: